kevinniland/MD5-message-digest-algorithm/overview.md

 ## Complexity
 This section will give an analysis of the MD5 algorithm, including the complexity of the algorithms that attempt to reverse it (algorithms that attempt to find an input for which the MD5 algorithm produces a given output).

+### Algorithm

+### Algorithms that attempt to reverse it

+### Time Complexity
+MD5 processes data in blocks of 512 bits, doing 4 rounds of some internal operation (sometimes it may add one more block to the data - "the message is padded so that its length is divisible by 512").
+So, if n is bytes, it does roundup(8*n/512) operations which is O(n) in Uniform Cost model (real memory hierarchy has nonuniform access cost for different layers/sizes).

 ## Research, Project Overview, and Developer Diary
 * **Week 1:** When we first received the project spec, I proceeded to research the MD5 message-digest algorithm through various different sources, such as the Request For Comments 1321 document [2] and from watching videos based on it [4], [5].
 My initial commits to this repository comprised of code taken from the intital videos put up by our lecturer, Ian McLoughlin, and some simple functionality written in C that would be implemented at a later date, such as reading from a file and taking in a user's input.
 I also started to set up my own Virtual Machine instance on Google Cloud and refamiliarized myself with VI through it.